-Yes, you can freeze these chocolate chip cookies in ziplock bags or sealed jars.
+You can also freeze these chocolate chip cookies in zip-lock bags or sealed jars.
 Thaw at room temperature 3 hours before serving.

 Also, you can freeze the dough to make ahead some healthy tahini cookies later.

 Yes, you can swap tahini for peanut butter in tahini cookies.
-You can also swap tahini by any other nut butter or seed butter you have in the pantry, including:
+You can also swap tahini for any other nut butter or seed butter you have in the pantry, including: